Waterloo, Belgium: Notable residents

-In September 1959 the Missionary Dominican Sisters of Our Lady of Fichermont, headquartered in Waterloo, became the home of Jeannine Deckers, who took the name Sister Luc-Gabrielle, and who would later become famous as The Singing Nun.
+In September 1959 the convent of the Missionary Dominican Sisters of Our Lady of Fichermont in Waterloo, became the home of Jeanne-Paule Marie Deckers, who was later known as "The Singing Nun".

-On 2 February 2018, the Belgian commune of Waterloo confirmed that former Catalonia president Carles Puigdemont had rented a villa and planned to establish his official residence there.
+On 2 February 2018, the Belgian commune of Waterloo said that former Catalonia president Carles Puigdemont had rented a villa and planned to establish his official residence there.